taylanot/mlcxx/README.md

 ---

 ## 🧠 About
-`lcxx` is designed to help you easily generate learning curves for supervised ML algorithms.
+`lcpp` is designed to help you easily generate learning curves for supervised ML algorithms.
 It provides a clean C++ header-only implementation, making it easy to integrate into your own projects without heavy build setup.

 ---